milangtheo336-sudo/predensity/README.md

     F --> G[7.
 Claim Winnings]
 ```

-1. **Sign In** -- Clerk authentication creates a managed wallet on Convex
+1. **Sign In** -- magic link authentication creates a managed wallet on Convex
 2. **Deposit** -- Transfer USDC from HashPack/MetaMask or deposit via M-Pesa
 3. **Browse** -- Filter markets by category, status, and search
 4. **Predict** -- Select a price range (min-max) and resolution date/time